bbi1234567890/Smart-Birdfeeder/README.md

 # Features

-- Real-time motion detection and image capture with species classification using AI
+- Real-time motion detection and image capture with species classification using AI.
-- Live-streaming capabilities over the Internet
+- Live-streaming capabilities over the Internet.
-- Powered fully by solar energy along with custom power management
+- Powered fully by solar energy along with custom power management.

 # Hardware